-Latino and Asian entrepreneurs and consumers add billions of dollars and thousands of jobs to Iowa’s economy.
+Immigrant, Latino, and Asian workers, entrepreneurs, consumers, and taxpayers add billions of dollars and thousands of jobs to Iowa’s economy.

 - Iowa’s 2,834 Asian-owned businesses had sales and receipts of $782.6 million and employed 10,130 people in 2007, the last year for which data is available.
 The state’s 2,455 Latino-owned businesses had sales and receipts of $455.7 million and employed 3,289 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.